Social Icons

 Directed by Andrew Niccol

-S1m0ne is my guilty pleasure movie that just makes me smile every time I get to see it.
-Al Pacino in a comedic role where he plays a character who is at the edge of losing his career and seeing an end to his movie production dream.
+S1m0ne is my guilty pleasure movie—it always makes me smile whenever I watch it.
+Al Pacino takes on a comedic role here, playing a character on the brink of losing his career and seeing his movie production dreams crumble.

-Focusing on a fictional breakthrough in CGI.
-It is set in the present time where a software developer made a powerful breakthrough.
-He developed a computer program which creates a CGI lady whose features are so perfect that you will mistake her for the real thing.
+The film focuses on a fictional breakthrough in CGI, set in the present day.
+A software developer creates a powerful program that generates a CGI woman so lifelike, you’d mistake her for real.

-He took the features and characteristics of the best actress and singers and merged them to make the best face, physical features and personality.
-He gave this masterpiece to his favorite movie producer Viktor Taransky (Al Pacino) and that is what this movie is about.
+He combines the features and characteristics of the best actresses and singers to create the perfect face, physique, and personality.
+He gifts this masterpiece to his favorite movie producer, Viktor Taransky (Al Pacino), and that’s where the story begins.

-We get to see Viktor go through the challenge of losing his leading lady in a movie that he is working on and he used this CGI to make a lady he called Simone and used her for the film.
-His production and acting since the CGI needs motion capture made the movie spectacular and Simone an overnight star.
+We see Viktor struggling after losing his leading lady in a movie he’s working on.
+He uses the CGI program to create a woman named Simone and casts her in the film.
+His production, combined with motion-capture acting, makes the movie spectacular, and Simone becomes an overnight star.

-Here is where the movie takes a life of its own, and Al Pacino gave a performance that can only be appreciated when you see this movie.
+This is where the movie truly comes to life, and Al Pacino delivers a performance that can only be appreciated when you see it for yourself.

-The movie is written, directed and produced by Andrew Niccol who is the real life spouse of the lady causing the chaos in this movie, Simone played by Rachel Roberts.
-This is her first movie role and for me she gave a great performance.
+The movie is written, directed, and produced by Andrew Niccol, who happens to be the real-life spouse of Rachel Roberts, the actress who plays Simone.
+This is her first movie role, and for me, she gave a fantastic performance.

-Even though the movie was tagged as lacking the punch and a believable plot, for me the movie had everything needed to be fun to watch enough drama to be captivating to see it through to the end.
+Even though the movie was criticized for lacking punch and having an unbelievable plot, I think it has everything needed to be fun to watch and enough drama to keep you captivated until the end.

 The Kid Who Would Be King (2019)